Lin-Brain-Lab/fMRI-Analysis-For-Mac/fMRI Analysis.md

 12. Double click on the MatLab script file you downloaded and change `file_register='../../register.dat';` to `file_register='/Users/jessica/Subjects/s026/mri/orig/unpack/register.dat';`
 13. Make sure you are in /Users/jessica/Subjects/s026/mri/orig/unpack folder then run
 14. If you get an error `/Users/jessica/Subjects/fsaverage/surf/lh.inflated : No such file or directory` try duplicating and putting the fsaverage folder from the FreeSurfer application into your Subjects folder
+15. If done succesfully, you should recieve a message "I think I responded favorably to all your requests.
+Good bye." and there should be a "sfmcprstc-rh.stc" and "sfmcprstc-lh.stc" file in /Users/jessica/Subjects/s026/mri/orig/unpack/bold/032